bglima/PDI-Project/README.md

-## Image and Analysis for Detection of Risky Mosquitoes Breeding Sites
+## Image Analysis for Detection of Potential Mosquitoes Breeding Sites

 ### Abstract
 The goal is to create a system that uses deep learning to detect whether or not a specific image contains potencial sites for mosquitoes reproduction.
 This can be applied for preventing diseases spread such as Dengue or Zika.